nicolelow2001/Project-1---tictactoe/README.md

 10. Changed the cursor to a pointer on elements that users are able to click on.
 11. Added 3 different audio effects for when the user places their piece on the game board, if a player wins and if the game draws.
 12. Added the option for users to change their name.
+13. Created a mute/unmute button to toggle between disabling and enabling audio.

 &nbsp;